Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 How do I choose between MBS Item 291 and MBS Item 296? +

 The right pathway depends on your individual circumstances and treatment preferences.
 MBS Item 291 is ideal if your GP will manage your ongoing ADHD care with specialist guidance.
 MBS Item 296 is better suited if you would prefer your psychiatrist to remain directly involved in your ongoing treatment.
 Your clinician will discuss both options during your assessment and help you decide which approach best suits your needs.
+You can also visit our fees and rebates page for further information on costs.

 Is ADHD assessment available via telehealth? +